 There is one crucial fact all skin lightener consumers need to be aware of, the dangers associated with the ingredient Hydroquinone.
 It does work, no one disputes that, but serious concerns about the safety of applying this chemical on your skin are now clear.

 Hydroquinone works by decreasing the production of melanin pigments.
-Used in the skin lighteners, brighteners, and fade creams it has been proven to fade out spots and helps to make skin tone more even.
+Used in the skin lighteners, brighteners, and fade creams it has been proven to fade out spots and helps to make skin tone evener.

-The FDA has come to similar conclusions about the health risks but have not yet issued a ban on it’s use.
+The FDA has come to similar conclusions about the health risks but has not yet issued a ban on its use.
+Another study highlighted in sciencedirect.com said Hydroquinone is a recognized toxic compound.
 The U.S. Cosmetics Ingredient Review Panel stated Hydroquinone is unsafe for use in leave-on cosmetic products.
-In other words unsafe for use in products left on the skin.

 Products That May Contain Hydroquinone

 In addition to its use in skin lighteners it can also be found in facial and skin cleansers, and facial moisturizers, although it’s no longer widely used in these type of products.

 This toxic ingredient is also seldom used anymore in other products such as hair relaxers, hair colorings, nail products and glues used in hair extensions, but it always pays to check the label.

 Want Better Looking Skin Without The Use Of Hydroquinone?

 Hydroquinone is effective at whitening skin tone and is successful in helping to fade freckles, age spots, sunspots and more but is it worth risking one’s health and safety by using it?
 There are safer alternatives available.

 Health conscious people who are looking for an effective skin lightening product that works without the use of this chemical may not realize there is a Hydroquinone alternative called Alpha-Arbutin.
 It’s as effective as Hydroquinone without the risks associated with this harsh chemical.